zara-rad/Semantic-inline-HTML/README.md

 The `<strike>` element is deprecated

 1. What does that mean?
-The <strike> HTML element places a strikethrough (horizontal line) over text.
+The /strike/  HTML element places a strikethrough (horizontal line) over text.

 2. How can you achieve the same result with a `<span>` element and CSS?